psychemedia/island-storynotes/bids/past_futures_th_wondering.md

 *Island farming recollections were collected in recent years as part of the [Farming Memories project](https://farmingmemories.com/).*

 Trade / craft workers are knoweldgeable in tools, practice, apprentice-based transmission of skill and knowledge.

+*Transport is another area with highly engaged communities, but is maybe out of scope if we want to avoid becoming too sprawling.*

 ## Story realisation